-Carbon Monoxide Warning.
+Carbon monoxide warning.
 Never allow "teak surfing," swim platform dragging, or bodysurfing behind any vessel.
 Do not operate a motor or generator while anyone is on or holding onto a swim platform, swim deck, swim step, or swim ladder, except for a very brief time when docking, or entering/exiting the vessel.
 Carbon monoxide emitted at the stern (back) of the boat can cause death in these situations.

-- U.S. Coast Guard approved life jacket (Type III recommended) that fits according to weight and height specifications. - Boat shoes, closed toe and non-slip hiking/sport sandals with a heel strap, or water socks or shoes (no flip-flops). - Emergency sound device, such as a whistle, foghorn, or sounding flares. - Layered clothing that is easily changeable depending on temperatures (waterproof jacket recommended). - Sailing gloves (help save tender hands and improve grip). - A rigging knife. - Emergency repair kit (duct tape or electrical tape, screwdriver, pliers, shackles, extra line, sewing kit, a spare drain plug, extra cotter rings/pins, and a short piece of light line/rope). - Emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, raincoat, pocket-knife, minimum of 10-foot by 10-foot tarp, rope, drinking cup, food, and appropriate liquids (food and water bottles should be secured in the sailboat). - Paddle (as second means of propulsion). - Bailer (a bucket used to remove water from a boat). - At least one graspable and throwable Coast Guard approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water.
+- U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications - Boat shoes (closed-toe) and non-slip hiking/sport sandals with a heel strap, or water socks or shoes (no flip-flops) - Emergency sound device, such as a whistle, foghorn, or sounding flares - Layered clothing that is easily changeable depending on temperatures (waterproof jacket recommended) - Sailing gloves (help save tender hands and improve grip) - Rigging knife - Emergency repair kit (duct tape or electrical tape, screwdriver, pliers, shackles, extra line, sewing kit, a spare drain plug, extra cotter rings/pins, and a short piece of light line/rope) - Emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, raincoat, pocket knife, minimum of 10x10-foot tarp, rope, drinking cup, food, and appropriate liquids (food and water bottles should be secured in the sailboat) - Paddle (as secondary means of propulsion) - Bailer (a bucket or scoop used to remove water from a boat) - At least one graspable and throwable Coast Guard-approved personal flotation device (Type IV buoyant cushion or ring buoy or equivalent) immediately available for each group on the water